MrSentex/0day.today-API/README.md

     $port = "5000";

     // $key = "1234" # Default: "sike"

+    # WARNING: This function is working only in linux
     StartApi("/home/user/0day.today-API/start.py", $ip, $port); # This function only need to be exec one time (Multiple exec can create bugs) | StartApi("/home/user/0day.today-API/start.py", $ip, $port, $key);

     $ApiToday = new Api0day($ip, $port);  # $ApiToday = new Api0day($ip, $port, $key); | If an error ocurred with the connection the script will create an exception